For virtual and in-person appointments with counselors in the Brooklyn and NYC area, check out PSP Reviews for Grief Counselors.

 Resources for Kids Dealing with Death

-The Moyer Foundation provides comfort, hope and healing to children and families affected by grief and addiction through its two signature camp programs: Camp Erin and Camp Mariposa.
-Their newest Initiative, The Moyer Foundation Resource Center, is a user-friendly, comprehensive online library of resources that provides the tools to navigate some of life’s most challenging experiences.
+Eluna provides comfort, hope and healing to children and families affected by grief and addiction through its two signature camp programs: Camp Erin and Camp Mariposa.
+Their Resource Center offers articles, activities, and more.

 The Family Lives On Foundation supports the lifelong emotional well-being of children whose mother or father has died.

 Experience Camps are free, one-week camps in Maine, New York and California for boys and girls who have experienced the death of a parent, sibling or primary caregiver.